Methanol is a highly toxic chemical used in antifreeze, solvents, and gasoline.

 Methanol.
 Emergency Response Safety and Health Database (National Institute for Occupational Safety and Health)

 Methanol.
 Hazardous Substances Data Bank (National Library of Medicine)

 Methanol.
 Household Products Database (National Library of Medicine)

 Methanol.
-Technology Transfer Network/Air Toxics (Environmental Protection Agency)
+Technology Transfer Network Air Toxics Web Site (Environmental Protection Agency)

 Methyl Alcohol.
 Haz-Map (National Library of Medicine)

 Methyl Alcohol.
 Safety and Health Topics (Occupational Safety and Health Administration)